HeyCampbell/heycampbell.github.io/blog/c1-chefs-kitchen.md

 # Welcome your fear
-#### Or how I learned to fear the things I wasn't even thinking about
+#### Or how to keep your wolf wild
 #### 10/10/14

 I'm not ready

 You're right.
-You aren't ready
+You aren't ready.

 I'm not as smart as everyone else in the class.

 You're right.
 Everybody is smarter than you in at least one aspect.
 Some of them are smarter than you in every aspect.

 I don't get the language yet.

 No you don't.
 And you don't even know how much you don't know.

 I'm not a quick typist.

 Not only that, but you look at the keyboard the entire time.

 I don't think I can really devote the time to this right now.

-Then why did you just pay yur tuition?
+Then why did you just pay your tuition?
 You can't afford NOT to do it now.

 I'm socially awkward, I don't know about this peer pairing thing.

 You're right.
 I can't even keep a conversation going with you.
-You keep coming back to all these fears you have.
+You keep talking about all these fears you have.

 You're fears are valid.
 They are real.
 They are palpable.
-And there are scarier tings you havn't even realized yet.
-These things shouldn scare you.
+And there are scarier things you haven't even realized yet.
+These things should scare you.
 So be scared.

 But what then?